ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Valid file share names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 File share names must begin with a lowercase letter.

-### Renaming a mount target of a file share in the UI
+### Renaming a mount target of a file share in the console
 {: #rename-mount-target-ui}

 1. Go to the [file shares details](/docs/vpc?topic=vpc-file-storage-view&interface=ui#fs-view-single-share-ui) page.